 The balance of this document is structured as follows: Section 2 provides the relevant legal and regulatory background.
 Section 3 provides the market assessment for the Regulated Services.
 Section 4 presents the proposed New RPRR for C&W's Regulated Services.
 Section 5 presents the market assessment for Reviewable Unregulated Services, an analysis of select current mobile pricing and marketing practices and ECTEL's proposed mobile consumer safeguards to address certain elements of those practices.
 Section 6 covers other related administrative matters.
-Annexes 1 and 2 provide information relating to the review of Regulated Services and Annexes 3 and 4 provide information relating to the review of mobile retail services, including the draft NTRC Guidelines setting out the proposed Mobile Consumer Safeguards.
+Annexes 1 and 2 provide information relating to the review of Regulated Services, including the draft NTRC Guidelines setting out the proposed Mobile Consumer Safeguards.